jhatheisen/SpareBnB/README.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": [
-        "Page must be greater than or equal to 0", "Size must be greater than or equal to 0", "Maximum latitude is invalid",
+        "Page must be between 0 and 10",
+        "Size must be greater than or equal to 0", "Maximum latitude is invalid",
         "Minimum latitude is invalid",
         "Maximum longitude is invalid",
         "Minimum longitude is invalid",
-        "Maximum price must be greater than or equal to 0", "Minimum price must be greater than or equal to 0" ]
+        "Maximum price must be a number greater than or equal to 0", "Minimum price must be a number greater than or equal to 0" ]
     }
     ```